 The Northwest Sea Kayaking course explores the 400 islands and outcrops of the beautiful San Juan Islands.
-You don’t need to have previous sea kayaking experience.
+Here you will have the opportunity to escape your usual routine, explore stunning wilderness areas, and enjoy yourself to the fullest.
+You might bring a friend you enjoy spending time with to make the trip even more memorable.
+You don't need to have previous sea kayaking experience.
 We will teach you skills for wilderness travel—how to pack appropriately, paddle kayaks, set up tarps, cook, and navigate on the sea.
 Your patrol will paddle through the inland waterways, moving your camp from island to island and navigating the changing currents of the Salish Sea.
 The course also includes an emphasis on leadership, character development, and an ethic of service.
-From getting up early to paddling a kayak, wilderness travel is demanding.
-You do not need to have any previous experience, but arriving physically fit and excited for the opportunity for personal development will enhance your experience and allow you to take full advantage of the expedition.
+Wilderness travel can be challenging, but with appropriate pre-course preparation – using tools we provide – adults of various ages and body types can be successful.
+Arriving as physically fit as possible and excited for the opportunity for personal development will enhance your experience and allow you to take full advantage of the expedition.
+You will also build your confidence to take on challenges in the enriching and empowering environment of a single-gender course.

 |WWWK-021||9.6.20 - 9.12.20||7||23 and up||$1,950||APPLY NOW|